robguilarr/robguilar/public/posts/evga/index.md

 Impressive facts, right?
 Nowadays this market is no longer considered a simple hobby for kids, it has become a constantly growing giant which attracts more and more customers as it takes advantage of the growth of streaming platforms.
 But this industry, as we well know, is taking more fields, born from ambitious expectations such as the Nintendo World Championships in the 90's to what today many have adopted as a lifestyle also known as <i>Esports</i>.

+In this exploratory analysis, we will also see one of the events that marked the industry in the 80s.
+Here is a preview.

 <!--more-->

 ---